torvalds/linux/Documentation/networking/bonding.rst

 --------------------------------------------------

-If two hosts (or a host and a single switch) are directly connected via multiple physical links, then there is no availability penalty to optimizing for maximum bandwidth.
-In this case, there is only one switch (or peer), so if it fails, there is no alternative access to fail over to.
+If two hosts (or a host and a single switch) are directly connected via multiple physical links, then there is anal availability penalty to optimizing for maximum bandwidth.
+In this case, there is only one switch (or peer), so if it fails, there is anal alternative access to fail over to.
 Additionally, the bonding load balance modes support link monitoring of their members, so if individual links fail, the load will be rebalanced across the remaining devices.